 At this stage, it is important to clearly establish your expectations and keep consistent with them.
+Puppies have short attention spans and are easily distracted, so make sure you keep them focused.
 Do not let your new puppy explore and roam on their own.
 Only show them those areas in your home where they are allowed to be, and keep it to a small number of rooms until they are trained.

 Understand your Goldendoodle puppy’s particular needs and behavior.
 Research the special needs and traits of your dog breed.
 Be aware of any particular behavior that you need to look out for.
 Try to understand how your Goldendoodle puppy communicates and pay attention to the clues he or she gives.
 After a while, learning your puppy’s needs will become second nature.

 Most Goldendoodle puppies trained to hold waste will also learn to signal you when they feel the need to relieve themselves.
 It is important to pay attention to these signals and understand your puppy’s metabolism.
 They could do something as obvious as going to the door and sitting or whining, or they may just try to find a place that you cannot see them.
 Either way, learning what your puppy does will be vital in teaching them where it is okay to go potty (and where it is not).

 One of the best ways to teach them they cannot go potty inside is to interrupt them during an accident.
 Say “No” and clap your hands if you catch your puppy defecating or urinating indoors.
 You do not want to scare your pet, just startle him or her to make them know you disapprove of their behavior.
 Then lead the puppy quickly outdoors.
 If necessary, quickly carry your puppy outside if they do not want to follow.